caiobberiba/caiobberiba/README.md

-# 👋 Hey there, I’m Caio Bêribá
+# 👋 Hey, I’m Caio Bêribá

-In the world of quality, I’m the guy who **turns bugs into breakthroughs and chaos into flow**.
-Welcome to my GitHub, where **testing meets agility, curiosity meets code, and quality never takes a day off**. 🚀🔍
+But in the quality universe, you can call me **The BugFlow Maestro** 🎯🧪 Welcome to my GitHub — where quality engineering meets agility, innovation meets automation, and bugs?
+Well, they don't stand a chance.

-**QA Engineer | Scrum Master | Agile Quality Facilitator**
+**QA Automation Engineer | Agile Quality Facilitator**
-I bridge testing, agility, and product value.
-Transforming complex flows into predictable, and human‑centered software experiences.
+I bridge testing, agility, and product value — turning complex flows into predictable, human-centered software experiences.

 ---

 ## 🧠 About Me

-I’m a QA professional with a mechanical engineering background and a passion for building quality into every stage of development.
+I’m a passionate Quality Assurance professional with a background in Mechanical Engineering and a drive to build test strategies that not only prevent defects, but **fuel innovation and trust**.
-My approach combines **functional, exploratory, and API testing** with agile facilitation, ensuring not just bug-free releases, but products that truly work for people.

-Certified **Professional Scrum Master I** and fluent in English, I thrive in cross-functional teams, scaling quality practices and improving delivery flow in web and mobile solutions.
+Over the past years, I’ve:
+- Delivered **11+ web/mobile projects** that impacted over **70,000 users**
+- Achieved **80% test coverage**, and reduced **post‑release bugs by 7%**
+- Led QA strategies and agile ceremonies for startups and global products across compliance, onboarding, education, and R&D platforms
+- Been certified **PSM I** and trained in **GenAI for QA**, applying tools like **Copilot, Cursor, and ChatGPT** to accelerate testing

+I thrive where **QA, agility and product mindset** intersect.

 ---

 ## 🚀 What I’m Working On Now

-### 🎵 Fill the Song (MVP Delivery in Progress)
+### 🎵 Fill the Song (in development)
 A gamified web platform to learn English through music.
-- Leading QA and Scrum practices: lightweight DoD, test checklists, velocity tracking.
+I’m leading QA and Scrum here:
-- Stabilizing code post-migration to React and prioritizing impactful bugs.
+- Establishing a lean Definition of Done, checklist-based testing and release pipelines
+- Guiding sprints, refining scope, and stabilizing core gameplay logic
-- Designing scoring logic and aligning sprints to deliver weekly value.
+- Designing adaptive scoring and feedback logic for immersive UX

 ### 📚 Mentorship 2.0 — Júlio de Lima
-A career-shaping program advancing my skills in:
-- Risk-based testing, API strategies, exploratory techniques.
-- Automation tools: **Playwright, Cypress, Selenium, Robot Framework, Cucumber, Supertest, k6, JMeter, Postman**.
-- Using **GenAI (Cursor, ChatGPT, Copilot)** to accelerate test design and coverage.
+A career-defining QA program focused on advanced strategies:
+- Exploratory and risk-based testing; API testing; performance benchmarking
+- Tools: Cypress · Playwright · Selenium · Robot · Cucumber · Postman · Supertest · k6 · JMeter
+- Projects include REST API test automation with GenAI-powered design

 ---